zobinHuang/TCP-UDP-socket-notes/2.cs_model/readme.md

 * Return value:
     * If it successfully copies data from the send buffer of **sockfd** to **buf**, it will return the actual number of bytes it copied.
     * If an error happened during copying data, it will return *SOCKET_ERROR*.
-    * If the network was disconnected while waiting for the kernel to receiving data,
-      * under Windows: it will return *SOCKET_ERROR*.
+    * If the network was disconnected while waiting for the kernel to receiving data, it will return 0.
-      * under Linux: The process will receives a *SIGPIPE* signal, and the default processing of this signal is process termination.

 ### 4.2 Connectionless-oriented commonly used:
 #### 4.2.1 Server & Client Common:
 ```C